aw0s/weather-info/README.md

 # weather-info
 Weather info collector app.
 This program collects weather data every particular time.
-It can also print current weather information from specific city.
+It can also print current weather information of specific city.

 # Installation
 1. Make sure that you've installed Python.